 In this article, I review what I consider to be the three largest players in the space: Piktochart, Canva, and Visme.

 I have no personal stake in any of these companies.
 In an effort to conduct my analysis fairly, and in a non-biased fashion, I will be judging each tool on the same criteria:

 - Time to get going.
 How hard is it to get started with the tool?
 Do they have training, tool tips, or videos to help you learn what you’re doing?

 - Overall ease-of-use.
 How well designed is the user interface?
 Is it intuitive?
 How easy is it to use?

 - Availability and depth of template choices.
 How many templates are available?
 Are there templates that could be easily used as a starting design?

 - Price.
 How much does it cost?

 - Fun factor.
 Is the solution fun to use?

 At the end of the article, you can see the grading rubric with the specific criteria weighting that I used to measure each solution.
 I have also assigned an “overall winner” to one of these three solutions.

 Piktochart in-depth review

-Launched in 2011, Piktochart is the oldest of the three tools.
-Even though they’re in a distant time zone in Malaysia, Piktochart was the most responsive of the three solutions when I reached out to them for a quote.
-So, my initial impression was good.
+Launched in 2011, Piktochart is the most well known of the three tools.
+Even though the team is based in a distant time zone in Malaysia, Piktochart was the most responsive of the three solutions when I reached out to them for a quote, which made a great first impression in my book.